 I’d like to say a few words.
 When you study fiqh texts, you will come across rulings which today are seen highly controversial.
 It is important to understand that when the Muslim jurists (fuqaha) write fiqh texts, they are having a purely LEGAL discussion and unless something is specifically mentioned to be RECOMMENDED or OBLIGATORY, it is to be taken as just a legal discussion on the matter.
 Just because something is LEGALLY PERMISSIBLE from an Islamic law perspective does NOT necessitate that it is recommended or even wise to put into action.

 For example, we will come across rulings which talk about the LEGALITY of marrying someone below the age of puberty (boy or girl) and you will see that it is a purely LEGAL discussion.
 Just because something is LEGALLY discussed should not make us think that these very Muslim jurists are suggesting to go out and marry those below the age of puberty.
 Anyone that goes through the fiqh texts will realize that they try to be comprehensive on the legal discussions surrounding issues as much as possible.
 If they’re not specifically saying something is RECOMMENDED or OBLIGATORY, then they’re just giving you the LEGAL point of view on it.
-Much of which generally falls under the category of PERMISSIBLE (MUBAH) can be adjusted with time, place, and customs.
+Much of which generally falls under the category of PERMISSIBLE (MUBAH) can be restricted with conditions.

 I thought to mention the above specific points because some people become very disturbed to hear such things mentioned in fiqh texts and misunderstand their function in the texts.
 It’s just a discussion on LAW.
 Nothing more.
 Nothing less.
 For example, in some state laws in the United States, you may find discussions in their legal works discussing the allowance of underage marriage with conditions, however, this does not mean it is wise for a person to take the youngest age to be one’s wife.